Progress Payments and Project Stages

 - Pouring of the concrete floor is scheduled: Once the site has been prepared by an earthmover, we can schedule the concrete floor to be poured.
 We aim to have the earthworks ready and the concrete poured whilst we are waiting for the materials to be delivered to our depot.

 - Progress Payment 3: This invoice is issued after we have poured the concrete floor.
 Your payment will trigger us to schedule construction.
-Construction is generally scheduled at least one week after the concrete has been poured (subject to inclement weather), to allow sufficient time for the concrete to cure.
 During this time, you should ensure that no persons or animals walk over the concrete floor.

 - Construction commences: Our construction schedule is largely dependent upon the weather at the time we are on site.
 As safety is our number one priority, our team cannot work in inclement weather conditions.
 You will not incur any additional costs for delays caused by inclement weather.